A Better Tomorrow: Sequels, prequels and spin-offs

-At the 27th Shanghai International Film Festival in June 2025, the China Film Foundation premiered a film that used generative artificial intelligence to reimagine A Better Tomorrow in a futuristic setting.
+At the 27th Shanghai International Film Festival in June 2025, the China Film Foundation premiered a film that used generative AI to reimagine A Better Tomorrow in a futuristic setting.
 This movie, A Better Tomorrow: Cyber Border (英雄本色之賽博邊緣), was reported as the first animated feature film to be fully produced using artificial intelligence (AI).
 It was meant as part of a larger initiative by the China Film Foundation and its partners to embrace the use of AI in film production and restoration.
 Woo said in a written statement that he was uninvolved with its production—having relinquished the rights for A Better Tomorrow—but was "curious about the outcome and the effect it might have on [his] original film."